 Melt-in-your-mouth, flaky buttermilk biscuits are a comfort food that often evokes warm, happy feelings.
 Though delicious with eggs or used for breakfast sandwiches, biscuits can be enjoyed any time of day and go well with salads for lunch or soups and stews for dinner.

 Frozen biscuits are best cooked in a conventional oven rather than a microwave, the latter of which can turn biscuits doughy rather than brown and flaky.

 Butter or nonstick cooking spray

 Thaw the frozen biscuits before baking if desired.
 Place the frozen biscuits in a refrigerator the night before in an airtight container.
-Once thawed, position the biscuits on a baking sheet and cook in a 350-degree oven for approximately 20 minutes.
+Once thawed, position the biscuits on a baking sheet and cook in an oven set to 350 degrees Fahrenheit for approximately 20 minutes.